 Alpine Hiking on Whistler and Blackcomb Mountains

 Whistler village is at the foot of Whistler and Blackcomb Mountains, each boasting alpine hiking trails with incredible views, easily accessible by gondola.
 Choose from short, family friendly strolls on wide paths to more advanced hikes to lakes, glaciers and alpine meadows.
 Keep your eyes open for chipmunks and marmots, and make sure you keep a camera handy for capturing the rugged mountain vistas.

 You can access the hiking trails via the Village Gondola on a sightseeing ticket, which also gives access to the incredible PEAK 2 PEAK Gondola, a Whistler must-do.
 Spend the day on the mountain and enjoy a memorable meal with spectacular views.

 Hiking Trails Around Whistler

-The other mountains around Whistler are home to hiking trails of varying lenght and difficulty, making Whistler the perfect place to stay while you explore the Coast Mountains on foot.
+The other mountains around Whistler are home to hiking trails of varying length and difficulty, making Whistler the perfect place to stay while you explore the Coast Mountains on foot.
 Visit the spectacular waterfalls and ancient forests on short half day excursions and take on longer, multi day treks through glaciated valleys.